So, I didn't get her done by the end of February. I know, big shock, right? 😅

 Thin steel rods were added through the channels that were there for lighting purposes.
 Since I am not lighting this one, no problem with doing that here!

-The rods were secured at the top and bottom of the pylons with
+The rods were secured at the top and bottom of the pylons with epoxy putty.
+This should reduce the chance of nacelle sag once they are added.

 4. Added a "seat" for the saucer section to connect to the neck; this was made by sitting the saucer on the neck and packing in some epoxy putty, I used Parafilm M to "mask" the saucer.
 Still needs some sanding to shape and refine it further, but I love how the saucer just "sits" on it now!